Ramanuja-Milan23/Ramanuja-Milan23/README.md

 ### Propeller Car Race [Applied: 7, Max: 5]

-Since only one is extra, I shall extend the withdrawal deadline till 19/09/2023 11:59PM
+Since only two are extra, I shall extend the withdrawal deadline till 19/09/2023 11:59PM
 > If no one withdraws, then selection will be based on who is participating in least number of events
 > then, in case of clash, priority will be given as first come first serve.